 Recommendations: Wrap all fittings with Teflon tape.
 Do not use pipe cement on the valve as it will damage the valve thread and void the warranty.

-The RBC6000 battery operated timer requires two AA batteries (alkaline battery recommended)
+This timer requires two AA batteries (alkaline battery recommended)

 1. To install the batteries, unthread the gray battery compartment cover on the front side of the timer and insert two AA batteries.
 The polarity is marked for direction on the back of the timer.

 3. If the timer has been programmed, you have a safe period of 60 seconds to replace the batteries before losing the current time/date.

 - Remove the manual stem from the existing valve.
 If you are converting an anti-siphon valve, temporarily remove the anti-siphon cap (you will need to install the actuator and the cap together).

 - Replace any existing worn washers with the new ones provided.

 - Install the timer with the actuator into the manual valve; using a wrench, tighten firmly, but do not over tighten.

 - Rotate the flow control clockwise until completely closed.